Shopify Conversion Rate Optimization: Page elements that effectively boost Shopify sales

 b.
 Added value contents

-The emotional targeting methodology also emphasizes that reciprocity doesn’t have to be an actual commodity, blogs and other material that give us added value about the item, for instance, fashion trend and show how people look cool wearing the item or how-to-do tips also increase Shopify conversion rate
+The emotional targeting methodology also emphasizes that reciprocity doesn’t have to be an actual commodity.
+Blogs and other material that give us added value about the item, for instance, fashion trends show how people look cool wearing the item or how-to-do tips also increase Shopify conversion rate.

 4.2.
 Commitment & Consistency